Pimpwhippa/Validata_coding_task/README.md

 2.instructions on how to set up and run the application, including any necessary dependencies or libraries

-first make sure you have pyodbc installed in your machine
+first make sure you have ODBC Driver 18 installed in your machine

 git clone